mokhtarf23/RV32IMCV_ZICSR/README.md

 # Custom RISC-V RV32IMCV Core with Vector Coprocessor

-This project was developed as my **bachelor’s thesis** in Information and Communication Engineering.
+This project was developed as my **bachelor’s thesis** in Communication Systems Engineering at Ain-Shams University.
 It implements a custom **RISC-V RV32IMCV scalar core** along with a **vector coprocessor** to explore vector processing extensions and hardware design techniques.

 ---

 ## Scalar Core

-The scalar core is a **RV32IMCV-compliant processor** designed from scratch, featuring:
+The scalar core is a **RV32IMCV processor** designed from scratch, featuring:

 - RV32I base instructions with **M (multiply/divide), C (compressed)** extensions
 - A simple 5-stage pipeline (Fetch, Decode, Execute, Memory, Writeback)